-State and Grad only: Coverage may be continued if you have been terminated from employment and are appealing discharge.
+Coverage may be continued if you have been terminated from employment and are appealing discharge.
 The first premium payment and the appeal must both be filed within 30 days of discharge.
-Premium payments must be made through your employing agency and be received at least 30 days prior to the end of the period for which premiums were previously paid.
+Premium payments must be made through your employer and be received at least 30 days prior to the end of the period for which premiums were previously paid.
 You must pay the gross amount of premium due until the appeal is resolved.
-If the appeal is resolved in your favor, the amount normally considered state contribution will be refunded to you.
+If the appeal is resolved in your favor, the amount normally considered the employer contribution will be refunded to you.

 Medicare Part D

-While The Centers for Medicare and Medicaid Services (CMS) considers Medicare Part D voluntary, Medicare-enrolled retirees will be automatically enrolled in the Navitus MedicareRx (PDP) plan, which is underwritten by Dean Health Insurance Inc., a federally-qualified Medicare contracting prescription drug plan.
-This is Medicare Part D coverage through an employer group waiver plan (EGWP) administered by Navitus Health Solutions, the state group health insurance program's pharmacy benefit manager.
-This replaces the commercial creditable coverage provided by Navitus prior to the retiree being enrolled in Medicare.
-Supplemental wrap coverage is also included to ensure your prescription drugs are covered when you reach the Medicare Part D coverage gap, commonly referred to as the "donut hole."
-Please see the Medicare Information section for additional information.
+While The Centers for Medicare and Medicaid Services (CMS) considers Part D voluntary, Medicare enrolled retirees will be automatically enrolled in the Navitus MedicareRx (PDP) plan, which is underwritten by Dean Health Insurance Inc., a federally-qualified Medicare-contracting prescription drug plan.
+This is Medicare Part D coverage through an Employer Group Waiver Plan (EGWP) administered by Navitus Health Solutions, the Wisconsin Public Employers Group Health Insurance Program's pharmacy benefit manager.
+This replaces the commercial coverage provided by Navitus prior to the retiree being enrolled in Medicare.
+Supplemental wrap coverage is also included as a secondary benefit that pays when Medicare Part D coverage does not in the Medicare Part D Deductible Phase or Coverage Gap Phase.
+Please see the Medicare Information section in this Frequently Asked Questions for additional information.

 If you do not enroll for all available portions of Medicare (A, B and D) upon retirement, you may be liable for the portion of your claims that Medicare would have paid on the date Medicare coverage would have become effective.
 (See the Medicare Information provided later in this section.)

-2. How are my health benefits affected if I go to work for an employer not under the Wisconsin Retirement System?
+2. How are my health benefits affected if I return to work for an employer not under the Wisconsin Retirement System?

-If you go to work for an employer that does not participate in the WRS after retirement, your WRS annuity and health benefits will not be affected.
+If you return to work for a non-WRS participating employer after retirement, your WRS annuity and health benefits will not be affected.

 3. How are my health benefits and premiums affected if I return to work for an employer who is under the Wisconsin Retirement System?

 If you return to work for a WRS-participating employer, you may be eligible to once again become an active WRS employee.
-If you do become an active WRS employee, your annuity will be suspended and you will no longer be eligible for health insurance as a retiree/annuitant.
-You will be eligible for health insurance as an active WRS employee through your WRS-participating employer if the employer is participating in the ETF health insurance program.
-If you work for a state employer, the state (non-graduate assistant) premium rates will apply.
-If your termination date from the WRS was prior to July 2, 2013, check with your employer to make sure you have other health insurance coverage available before you elect WRS participation.
+If you make this election and become an active WRS employee, your annuity will be suspended and you will no longer be eligible for health insurance as a retiree/annuitant.
+You will be eligible for health insurance as an active WRS employee through your WRS-participating employer if the employer is participating in an ETF health plan.
+Check with your employer to make sure you have other health insurance coverage available before you elect WRS participation.

 You may also waive or terminate enrollment under Medicare until the first Medicare enrollment period after active WRS employment ceases.
-While covered through active employment, your premium rates will be the active employee rates, not the Medicare rates.
+Your premium rates, while covered through active employment, will be the active employee contribution rates for your plan, not the Medicare rates.